What We Offer You

 The objectives of the program are to provide a strong business background through an understanding of accounting and to train students for employment in accounting work.

 The UAF School of Management accounting program is accredited by the Association to Advance College Schools of Business (AACSB).
-The School of Management accounting program is the only program in Alaska with AACSB accreditation.
+The School of Management is the only accounting program in Alaska with AACSB accreditation.

 UAF's Accounting Program successfully places almost 100% of our students in excellent professional jobs, which is the highest placement rate within the School of Management, and one of the highest placement rates over the past 25 years within the entire University of Alaska.